'We are all with you' - East Bengal boss Robbie Fowler shares message for India | Goal.com

 'We are all with you' - East Bengal boss Robbie Fowler shares message for India

-East Bengal head coach Robbie Fowler has sent a message of solidarity for Indians during the ongoing COVID-19 crisis in India.
+East Bengal head coach Robbie Fowler has shared a message of solidarity for Indians during the ongoing COVID-19 crisis in India.

-In a video message shared on East Bengal's Twitter handle, the legendary Liverpool forward has expressed his support and has advised everyone to stay safe and take necessary precautions amidst the pandemic.
+In a video message shared on East Bengal's Twitter handle, the Liverpool legend has expressed his support and has advised everyone to stay safe and take necessary precautions amidst the pandemic.

-The club has also taken an initiative to amply important and verified COVID-19 information through their social media platforms.
+The club has also decided to amplify verified COVID-19 information through its social media platforms.

 What did Robbie Fowler say?